wp-plugins/woocommerce-gold-price/readme.txt

 There is a handy link to edit the product, if one whishes to put it on sale again.

 == Changelog ==
+= 2.1 =
+* Updated to be compatible with WooCommerce 2.1
 = 1.0.3 =
 * Fixed 'Product has zero weight, can't calculate price based on weight.' but product had weight
 * Added 14k option.